GEM College of International Business (Global) has established an International Reference Committee of Corporate and Community Leaders.

 She has resided in the United States since 1983 where she attended New York University.

-Penelope worked for eleven years as Executive Assistant to the former Secretary of State, Dr. Henry Kissinger, in New York and Washington DC.
+Penelope worked for eleven years as Special Assistant to the former Secretary of State, Dr. Henry Kissinger, in New York and Washington DC.
 She was also Executive Assistant to the Chief Executive Officer of Viacom, before moving into her role that is closely linked with Education.

 She resides in the state of Florida and is an avid wildlife photographer and conservationist.